lupyuen/lupyuen.github.io/src/mastodon.md

 1.  _But any Fediverse User can reply to our Mastodon Posts?_

     Yeah this could be useful!
-We might use this to discuss a specific Failed Build.
+We could discuss a specific Failed Build.
 Or hyperlink to the [__NuttX Issue__](TODO) that was created for the Failed Build.

 1.  _How will we know when a Failed Build recovers?_